joshmue/foldgame/README.md

 has no knowledge of game mechanics, but just serves as a hub for all incoming JSON messages.
 See simple [Go implementation](./wsecho).

+A reverse proxy may be set up to...
+- handle authentification
-A reverse proxy may be set up to handle authentification as well to route `/ws` to `wsecho` and `/` to a file server serving the built SPA.
+- route `/ws` to `wsecho`
+- route `/*` to a file server serving the built SPA.

 ### Limitations